sorceressyidi/Lily-s-Note/docs/OS/lec3/lec3.md

 #### DEMO
 ![14](14.png)

-* Originally, highlighted part is in the parent process,so the parent process will print "Will I be executed?"
+* Originally, highlighted part is in the parent process [in the third `else`],so the parent process will print "Will I be executed?"
 * After `fork()`, the child process do `execve()`, so the child process will not print "Will I be executed?"; it will call another program
 ### Process Termination